adammccartney/scratch/processes/cgroups/README.md

 the program from McIlroy's paper and running it confirms his suggestion that it is a hog of resources.

-> 3
-> 773
-> 1459
-> 1883
-> 2203
-> 2524
-> 2852
-> 3240
-> 3977
-> 4558
-> 5265
-> 5960
-> 6451
-> 6819
-> Terminated

 For our purposes though, it's ideal - we now have a program that we can use to test the behaviour of our system when it reaches the limit of allowable processes per user.

 ## Testing

-In order to get somewhere close to the production environment, I'm testing on a fresh rocky 9.4 instance that has docker installed.
-The container runtime is different for our kubernetes nodes - rke2 doesn't use docker apparently.

-> [root@adam ~]# cat /etc/rocky-release
-> Rocky Linux release 9.4 (Blue Onyx)

-The vm that we're working with has 8 processors and 8G of memory.

-> [rocky@adam cgroups]$ nproc
-> 8
-> [rocky@adam cgroups]$ lsmem
-> RANGE                                 SIZE  STATE REMOVABLE BLOCK
-> 0x0000000000000000-0x000000003fffffff   1G online       yes   0-7
-> 0x0000000100000000-0x00000002bfffffff   7G online       yes 32-87
->
-> Memory block size:       128M
-> Total online memory:       8G
-> Total offline memory:      0B

-Interestingly the default limits are set quite a bit lower that those gleaned from the VM at the beginning of this document.
-Both vms were spun up on different proxmox instances, so this might be something that gets set at the cloud provider level.

-> [rocky@adam cgroups]$ ulimit -u
-> 3296
-> [root@adam ~]# systemctl show |grep DefaultLimitNPROC
-> DefaultLimitNPROC=3296
-> DefaultLimitNPROCSoft=3296

-Okay, so basically we want to see what happens to the VM when we try to run `coro-sieve` as a user, which spins up more than the allowable maximum.

 ### Directly on the system